Birth Trauma Therapy: Find Your HealingA Compassionate Approach to Your Birth Trauma Experience

-The best way for you to assess if this is the right type of therapy is by booking a free consultation.
+The best way for you to assess if this type of birth trauma therapy is the right type for you, is by booking a free consultation.
 You can do that on the link below.
 Or feel free to email me at email@example.com.

 Trust in an Experienced Therapist

 With years of experience working with parents, and parents-to-be; birth trauma therapy has been at the core of my practice.
 As an expert in perinatal mental health, not only I can help you with birth trauma therapy, but also with postnatal depression/anxiety, anger, and more.
 Rest assured, not only I am equipped with the knowledge but also the expertise to guide you through your healing process.

 Physical symptoms may include

 On the other hand, emotional symptoms can manifest in the mother as

 - fear or panic during subsequent pregnancies or even a fear of having more children